Maja Hoffmann

 Maja Hoffmann in 2025 at the Locarno Film Festival.

 Maja Hoffmann (born 1956) is a Swiss billionaire, art collector, art patron, documentary producer, and businesswoman.
-She is the founder and president of the LUMA Foundation.
+She is the founder and president of the LUMA Foundation, as well as the president of the Locarno Film Festival.
 She is also part of the shareholder pool made up of descendants of the founder of the Roche Holding AG, which controls the Swiss health-care company Hoffmann-La Roche.

 Early life and education

 Hoffmann is the granddaughter of the industrialist Emanuel (Manno) Hoffmann (1896-1932), daughter of Daria Hoffmann-Razumovsky (1925–2002) and the pharmaceutical magnate and renowned naturalist Luc Hoffmann (1923–2016).
 She grew up in the Camargue region of southern France.
 Her sister is the publisher and philanthropist Vera Michalski and her brother is the businessman André Hoffmann.
 Maja's other sister, Daria (Daschenka) Hoffmann, died in 2019 at the age of 59.

 Hoffmann's grandmother, Maja Stehlin (1896–1989), collected Pablo Picasso, Jean Arp, Fernand Léger, Jean Tinguely and Georges Braque.
 She created the Emanuel Hoffmann Foundation (whose collection forms the main core of the Schaulager) in 1933 to honor her grandfather Emanuel, who had died when his car was hit by a train when her father, Luc, was still a child.

 In the 1980s, Maja studied film at the New School and at New York University in New York City.
 She then made a documentary film about the fishermen of the Sahara.